bitextor/bicleaner-hardrules/README.md

-no_urls	There are URLs (disabled by default) no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence no_glued_words	There are words in the sentence containing too many uppercased characters between lowercased characters no_repeated_words There are words repeated consecutively no_unicode_noise	Too many characters from unwanted unicode in source sentence no_space_noise	Too many consecutive single characters separated by spaces in the sentence (excludes digits) no_paren	Too many parenthesis or brackets in sentence
+no_urls	There are URLs (disabled by default) no_breadcrumbs	There are more than 2 breadcrumb characters in the sentence no_glued_words	There are words in the sentence containing too many uppercased characters between lowercased characters no_repeated_words There are more than 1 consecutive words repeated no_unicode_noise	Too many characters from unwanted unicode in source sentence no_space_noise	Too many consecutive single characters separated by spaces in the sentence (excludes digits) no_paren	Too many parenthesis or brackets in sentence